horsaen/afreeca-downloader/README.md

 Please note: using cookies on panda causes you to be kicked out of the current tab if you are grabbing the info for the same stream, there doesn't seem to be a fix for this (more testing needed)

+### kick
+This one requires a bit more cookies, please add the VALUES to [kick-cookies](plugins/kick/kick-cookies) in the following order:

+1. __cf_bm
+2. cf_clearance
+3. kick_session

+Mess up the order and it won't work

+Please note: still heavily in beta

 ## Modes

 the --mode flag supports the following arguements